Justyn Ross

-Justyn Ross (born December 15, 1999) is an American professional football wide receiver.
+Justyn Ross (born December 15, 1999) is an American professional football wide receiver for the Birmingham Stallions of the United Football League (UFL).
 He played college football for the Clemson Tigers.

-Early years
+Early life

 Ross attended Central High School in Phenix City, Alabama.
 As a senior, he had 37 receptions for 730 yards and 13 touchdowns.
 Ross was a four-star recruit ranked as the number 45 national recruit and the number 7 wide receiver in the nation receiving offers from several Division I colleges such as Alabama, Clemson, Auburn, and Duke.
 He committed to Clemson University to play college football.

 College career

 As a freshman at Clemson in 2018, Ross had 46 receptions for 1,000 yards and nine touchdowns.
 In the 2019 College Football Playoff National Championship against Alabama he had six receptions for 153 yards and a touchdown.
 As a sophomore in 2019, Ross finished with 865 receiving yards on 66 receptions with eight touchdowns.
-Ross missed the entire 2020 season due to a congenital fusion condition of his neck and spine that required surgery.
+Ross missed the entire 2020 season due to a congenital fusion condition of his neck and spine stemming from Klippel–Feil syndrome which required surgery.
 He was granted a medical redshirt after his surgery.
 As a redshirt junior in 2021, Ross finished with a team high of 524 receiving yards on 47 receptions and three touchdowns in ten games.
 Ross finished his career at Clemson ranking 5th all-time in career receiving touchdowns with 20.
 On January 6, 2022, Ross announced that he would forgo his senior year, and enter the NFL Draft.